digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   half-way between two multiples, rounds toward the even one, following the `banker's rounding convention
   <https://en.wikipedia.org/wiki/Rounding#Round_half_to_even>`_.
 The
-  scale of the inputs and the ouput is given by the type parameter `α`.
+  scale of the inputs and the output is given by the type parameter `α`.
 Throws an exception if the integer is not between `α-37` and `α` inclusive.

 * ``LESS_EQ_NUMERIC : ∀ (α : nat) .
 'Numeric' α → 'Numeric' α → 'Bool'``

-  Returns ``'True'`` if the first decimal is less or equal than the second, ``'False'`` otherwise.
+  Returns ``'True'`` if the first numeric is less or equal than the second, ``'False'`` otherwise.
 The scale of the inputs is given by the type parameter `α`.

 * ``GREATER_EQ_NUMERIC : ∀ (α : nat) .
 'Numeric' α → 'Numeric' α → 'Bool'``

-  Returns ``'True'`` if the first decimal is greater or equal than the second, ``'False'`` otherwise.
+  Returns ``'True'`` if the first numeric is greater or equal than the second, ``'False'`` otherwise.
 The scale of the inputs is given by the type parameter `α`.

 * ``LESS_NUMERIC : ∀ (α : nat) .
 'Numeric' α → 'Numeric' α → 'Bool'``

-  Returns ``'True'`` if the first decimal is strictly less than the second, ``'False'`` otherwise.
+  Returns ``'True'`` if the first numeric is strictly less than the second, ``'False'`` otherwise.
 The scale of the inputs is given by the type parameter `α`.

 * ``GREATER_NUMERIC : ∀ (α : nat) .
 'Numeric' α → 'Numeric' α → 'Bool'``

-  Returns ``'True'`` if the first decimal is strictly greater than the second, ``'False'`` otherwise.
+  Returns ``'True'`` if the first numeric is strictly greater than the second, ``'False'`` otherwise.
 The scale of the inputs is given by the type parameter `α`.

 * ``EQUAL_NUMERIC : ∀ (α : nat) .
 'Numeric' α → 'Numeric' α → 'Bool'``

-  Returns ``'True'`` if the first decimal is equal to the second, ``'False'`` otherwise.
+  Returns ``'True'`` if the first numeric is equal to the second, ``'False'`` otherwise.
 The scale of the inputs is given by the type parameter `α`.

 * ``TO_TEXT_NUMERIC : ∀ (α : nat) .
 'Numeric' α → 'Text'``

-  Returns the decimal string representation of the decimal.
+  Returns the numeric string representation of the numeric.
 The scale of the input is given by the type parameter `α`.

 * ``FROM_TEXT_NUMERIC : ∀ (α : nat) .'Text' → 'Optional' 'Numeric' α``

-  Given a string representation of a decimal returns the decimal wrapped in ``Some``.
+  Given a string representation of a numeric returns the numeric wrapped in ``Some``.
 If the input does not match the regexp ``[+-]?\d+(\.d+)?`` or if the result of the conversion cannot be mapped into a decimal without loss of precision, returns